- November 2013

 Rutgers University's counseling center has begun offering a treatment that employs a "guided self-help" approach to help students overcome problem eating after Laurie Zandberg's (5th yr, Clinical) award-winning research showed promising results for the therapy.
 In a two-year study conducted by Laurie Zandberg, the therapy – in which clients use workbooks to track their own progress, only consulting with a mental health practitioner occasionally – was administered to Rutgers students diagnosed with either bulimia nervosa or binge-eating disorders.
 Among the 38 students who participated in the 12-week program, 42 percent experienced no binge episodes and 63 percent no longer met criteria for an eating disorder after the sessions ended. (read the RU Focus article)

-Daniel Gaztambide (4th year Clinical) is the winner of CERCCL’s inaugural Multiculturalism and Psychoanalysis Award for his paper "Preferential Option for the Repressed: Psychoanalysis throught the eyes of Liberation Theology."
-This award is given to a doctoral level student in the field of mental health who has written the best paper on racial, ethnic, and cultural issues in psycholoanalysis.
+Daniel Gaztambide (4th year Clinical) is the winner of CERCCL’s inaugural Multiculturalism and Psychoanalysis Award for his paper "Preferential Option for the Repressed: Psychoanalysis through the eyes of Liberation Theology."
+This award is given to a doctoral level student in the field of mental health who has written the best paper on racial, ethnic, and cultural issues in psychoanalysis.
 They commented "We found your paper to be outstanding.
 It is a fresh and intriguing contribution to the field of psychoanalysis..."
 (CERCCL is the Committee on Ethniciity, Race, Culture, Class and Language at NYU's Postdoctoral Program.)

 Gabriela DeCandia (3rd yr, School) presented a paper (coauthored and presented with Dr. Peter Heinze) entitled "Assessing the Learning of White Students on Themes of White Privilege & Racism" at the Teachers College Winter Roundtable on February 15th, 2013.